Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

-# A Mock Business Recommendation: How to Optimize Jim Beam Brands Product Portfolio in Iowa
+# A Mock Business Recommendation: How to Optimize Jim Beam Brands Product Portfolio in Iowa Area

-## Introduction
+## Introduction to This Project

 This is a self-curated project using real world data - the "Iowa Liquor Sale".